UX Design Glossary: Interface Navigation

 Picker

 As it becomes clear from its name, the picker allows users to pick the point from the row of options.
-It usually includes one or several scrollable lists of distinct values, for example, hours, minutes, dates, measurements, currencies, etc. Scrolling the list, users choose and set the needed value.
-This type of interactive element is widely used in the interfaces which have the functionality of setting time and dates.
+It usually includes one or more scrollable lists of distinct values, such as hours, minutes, dates, measurements, or currencies.
+By scrolling the list, users select and set the required value.
+This type of interactive element is widely used in the interfaces that have the functionality of setting time and dates.

 Time Picker for Toonie Alarm